-Occupational Therapists work with people of all ages whose ability to function as they wish is affected.
 Occupational Therapists work with patients throughout all stages of their illness.
 Interventions take place with patients and carers to improve independence and participation in self-care, work and leisure activities.
-Goals are set with patients and intervention is provided with the aim to promote function, comfort and well-being.

-Activity levels in the Occupational Therapy (OT) department in both sites during 2023 were down on 2022 levels as there were some staffing gaps on both sites during the year.
-The department provided treatments to 224 patients in Galway and 105 patients in Mayo.
+Activity levels in the Occupational Therapy (OT) department in both sites during 2024 were down on 2023 levels as there were gaps in staffing in both sites during the year.
+The department provided treatments to 263 patients in Galway and 151 treatments to patients in Mayo